-Although the City of Alhambra had a population of only 600 people when it was incorporated on July 11, 1903, its civic leaders already had a good idea of what it was going to take to assure a healthy economic future.
-Alhambra’s main sources of income and employment were vineyards and citrus groves, but it was becoming increasingly clear that it would not be long before that would change as residents of nearby Los Angeles and other metropolitan areas turned their eyes toward the attractiveness of “country-style living.”
+Although the City of Alhambra had a population of only 600 people when it was incorporated on July 11, 1903, its civic leaders already had a good idea of what it would take to assure a healthy economic future.
+Alhambra’s primary sources of income and employment were vineyards and citrus groves, but it was becoming increasingly clear that it would not be long before that would change as residents of nearby Los Angeles and other metropolitan areas turned their eyes toward the attractiveness of “country-style living.”

 Within a few months of the city’s birth, the Alhambra Board of Trade was established on February 11, 1904, to begin its crucial role in the development and growth of Alhambra.
 The farsightedness of its founders became evident six years later when the population reached 5,000, large enough to create an emerging business community.

 Today’s Chamber has adapted to the changing business environment.
-The Chamber has championed existing business, supported emerging business, and recognized the vitality that the new immigrants have brought to the community.
-The Chamber maintains a supportive but separate posture from city government.
-In this response to the present and the future, the Chamber has become more active in monitoring civic and fiscal policies, and more sensitive to the necessary interaction of business, civic, and residential interests.
+The Chamber champions existing businesses, supports emerging ones, and recognizes the vitality new residents bring to the community.
+The Chamber maintains a supportive but separate relationship with the city government.
+In this response to the present and the future, the Chamber has become more active in monitoring civic and fiscal policies and more sensitive to the necessary interaction of business, civic, and residential interests.

 The Alhambra Chamber of Commerce has continued to enhance its essential function as the guardian of the city’s commercial and industrial well-being, now serving approximately 500 members and actively participating in the city’s redevelopment process.
 Over the years, the Chamber has become a resource for residents, organizations, and business firms seeking information about Alhambra, the San Gabriel Valley, and all of Los Angeles County.